This is a Premium feature.

 2. Do I need a Video Sitemap as well?

-As of the recent releases, it’s not necessary to use a video sitemap in addition to the injected metadata to get your videos indexed and ranking.
+With recent updates, it is not necessary to use a video sitemap in addition to the injected metadata for video indexing and ranking.

-3. Can I add more than one video in a page?
+3. Can I add more than one video on a page?

 Google typically indexes only one video per page.
-If you’re including multiple videos on a page, it’s unlikely that the search engine crawlers will recognize and parse more than the first video.
+If multiple videos are on a page, search engine crawlers may only recognize and parse the first video.

 4. How can I tell if my videos are indexed with a snippet?

-- See if your page comes up with a video snippet.
+- Check if your page appears with a video snippet

-5. It’s been several days, when can I expect to see my video ranked in SERPs?
+5. It’s been several days—when can I expect my video to rank in SERPs?

-It can take up to 2 weeks for Google to index new content.
+It can take up to two weeks for Google to index new content.

-6. What can prevent videos from being added to Google search results?
+6. What can prevent videos from appearing in Google search results?